 Guide to Value-Added-Tax (VAT) Returns in India

-VAT or Value Added Tax is the tax imposed by State Government on the sale of goods and services when the yearly turnover crosses Rupees 5 lacs or Rupees 10 lacs (differs from one state to another).
-All the business entities in conjunction with manufacturers and traders should have VAT registration.
+VAT or Value Added Tax was the tax imposed by State Governments on the sale of goods and services when the yearly turnover crossed Rupees 5 lacs or Rupees 10 lacs (it differed from one state to another).
+All business entities in conjunction with manufacturers and traders had to have VAT registration.
+VAT on most goods was subsumed by GST on 1 July 2017; VAT returns now remain relevant only for dealers in petroleum products and alcoholic liquor for human consumption, which stayed outside GST.

 The Term VAT Returns in India

-VAT Returns is the amount of Value-Added Tax owed to HM Revenue and Customs, usually submitted on monthly or quarterly basis depending upon the state under which the business is registered.
-Because the VAT Returns are decided by the state, the taxes and rules are different in respect to every state in India.
-If the business is located in more than one state, VAT Returns for different states should be filed separately.
-As VAT is taxed at each production stage, the owner retains some part of VAT collected from the customer while the other part of the amount is transferred to Government’s fund through designated banks every month.
+A VAT Return was the statement of Value-Added Tax owed to the tax authority, usually submitted on a monthly or quarterly basis depending upon the state under which the business was registered.
+Because the VAT Returns were decided by the state, the taxes and rules were different in respect to every state in India.
+If the business was located in more than one state, VAT Returns for different states had to be filed separately.
+As VAT was taxed at each production stage, the owner retained some part of VAT collected from the customer while the other part of the amount was transferred to the Government’s fund through designated banks every month.
+Since 1 July 2017 these have been replaced for most goods by GST returns.

-Calculating the VAT that is owed to HMRC or the amount HMRC needs to Pay
+Calculating the VAT that was owed to the Tax Authority or the amount it needed to Pay

-When calculating VAT and VAT Returns the following things are taken into consideration;
+When calculating VAT and VAT Returns the following things were taken into consideration;

 - Total sale and purchase of product, material or services across the three-month accounting period.